Can Stress Cause Constipation

 How Do You Relieve Constipation from Stress?

 Incorporate relaxation methods into your routine, such as deep breathing exercises, meditation, or yoga.
-These practices can help reduce stress and improve digestion.
+Gentle movement can stimulate digestion.
+You may find our guide on Yoga for Constipation especially helpful.

 Drink plenty of water throughout the day.
 Hydration is essential for softening stool and preventing constipation.

-Try to maintain regular meal times and bathroom routines.
+Try to maintain regular meal times and bathroom habits.
 Consistency can help regulate your digestive system, even during stressful periods.

 What Are the 10 Most Constipating Foods?

 Certain foods are more likely to contribute to constipation.
-While everyone’s body reacts differently, here are ten foods that commonly cause or worsen constipation:
+While everyone’s body reacts differently, here are ten foods that commonly worsen constipation:

-1. Processed Foods: Foods high in fat and low in fiber, like fast food and snacks.
+1. Processed foods that are high in fat and low in fiber

 What Are the 4 Stages of Constipation?